Supply chain operations reference: Performance measurements

-Then the supply chain which needs to be improved is identified, this could be based on multiple parameters highest profitable, loss making.
-Once the supply chain is identified then only the performance measurement and bench-marking are done.
-Please note SCOR might not have the bench-marking data for all kind of supply chain so one needs to check with them i.e. SCOR currently doesn't have data for "catering supply chain" in Airline industry.
-The point here is that SCOR is for improving supply chains in an organization and the premise is that if a single supply chain is improved it has ripple effect on the complete organization.
+Then the supply chain that needs to be improved is identified.
+This could be based on multiple parameters, such as most or least profitable.
+Once the supply chain is identified, then only the performance measurement and benchmarking are done.
+Please note SCOR might not have the benchmarking data for all kinds of supply chains.
+For example, SCOR currently doesn't have data for the catering supply chain in the airline industry.
+The point here is that SCOR is for improving supply chains in an organization, and the premise is that if a single supply chain is improved, it has ripple effects on the whole organization.

-Associated with the Performance Attributes are the Level 1 Metrics.
-These Level 1 Metrics are the calculations by which an implementing organization can measure how successful they are in achieving their desired positioning within the competitive market space.
+Associated with the performance attributes are the Level 1 metrics.
+These Level 1 metrics are the calculations by which an implementing organization can measure how successful they are in achieving their desired positioning within the competitive market space.

-The metrics in the Model are hierarchical, just as the process elements are hierarchical.
-Level 1 Metrics are created from lower level calculations.
+The metrics in the model are hierarchical, just as the process elements are hierarchical.
+Level 1 metrics are created from lower-level calculations.

-(Level 1 Metrics are primary, high level measures that may cross multiple SCOR processes.
-Level 1 Metrics do not necessarily relate to a SCOR Level 1 process (PLAN, SOURCE, MAKE, DELIVER, RETURN, ENABLE).
+(Level 1 metrics are primary, high-level measures that may cross multiple SCOR processes.
+Level 1 metrics do not necessarily relate to a SCOR Level 1 process (Plan, Source, Make, Deliver, Return, or Enable).

-Lower level calculations (Level 2 metrics) are generally associated with a narrower subset of processes.
+Lower-level calculations (Level 2 metrics) are generally associated with a narrower subset of processes.
 For example, Delivery Performance is calculated as the total number of products delivered on time and in full based on a commit date.

 Best practices

 Once the performance of the supply chain operations has been measured and performance gaps identified, it becomes important to identify what activities should be performed to close those gaps.
-Over 430 executable practices derived from the experience of Supply-Chain Council members are available.
+More than 430 executable practices derived from the experience of association members are available.

 The SCOR model defines a best practice as a current, structured, proven and repeatable method for making a positive impact on desired operational results.